Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/readme.txt

 == Changelog ==

 = 1.3 =
+* Update Premium Content Block icon.
+* Add Showcase New Blocks module.
+* Add new patterns, and update pattern order.
+* Bump newspack-blocks version to 1.5.0.
-* Remove page layout preview from document settings
+* Remove page layout preview from document settings.
-* Fixed Call To Action block pattern when CoBlocks, FSE and Layout Grid are active
+* Fixed Call To Action block pattern when CoBlocks, FSE and Layout Grid are active.

 = 1.2 =
 * New Posts Carousel block.